-James Bainbridge teaches and researches in eighteenth and twentieth-century literature.
+James Bainbridge is the deputy director of Go Higher the University of Liverpool's access diploma in the Arts, Humanities and Social Sciences.
+In the Department of English he teaches and researches in eighteenth and twentieth-century literature.
 He is particularly interested in the influence of theology and natural sciences on the literature of the long-eighteenth century, narrative poetry, the work of Ezra Pound and Martin Heidegger, and emergent sexual identities in the twentieth century.
 He has published on George Crabbe and is currently writing a biography of the Birkenhead-born poet A.S.J.
 Tessimond.
-He is the literature convenor for the University's Go Higher programme.

 or Thursday and Friday by appointment.